criesbeck/cs325-js/README.md

   * Download [tests.html](tests.html) into a folder.
   * Create an empty text file called ***solutions.js** in the same folder.
   * Open **tests.html** in your browser to see the QUnit report on tests passed and failed.

-    ** Initially all tests will fail because you have not defined any functions.
+Initially all tests will fail because you have not defined any functions.

 ### Using

-Your goal is to write code to pass all the tests.
-This means writing function definitions in the file **solutions.js**.
+Your goal is to write function definitions in the file **solutions.js** to pass all the tests.

 For example, the first test that fails is **sumOfSquares**.

-Clicking on _Show exercise_ next to **sumOfSquares** to see what you need to do.
-It says you need to define a function **sumOfSquares** to take two numbers, square them, and return the sum.
-It lists the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 5.
+Clicking on _Show exercise_ next to **sumOfSquares** to see a description of what you need to do.
+For this example, you need to define a function **sumOfSquares** to take two numbers, square them, and return the sum.
+The description lists the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 5.

 In your file **solutions.js**, add the following code.
 This is deliberately wrong so that you can see what partial success looks like.